JackHeeley/App3Dev/ExtendedUniversalCppSupport/ReadMe.txt

     These files wrap the windows memory mapping functions with enough functionality to supply a shared memory buffer backed by a file system (eg disk) file.

-cd_rom_device.hpp, cd_rom_device.cpp
-    These files represent a CDROM device with enough functionality to acquire (read) raw content, and perform some basic ioctls.